Particular/Workshop.NServiceBus/README.md

 - .NET Framework 4.6.1
 - .NET Core 6

+#### Particular Software Platform

+The Particular Service Platform includes ServiceControl, ServicePulse and ServiceInsight.
+The samples include a platform connection package that will fire up both ServiceControl and ServicePulse, without requiring any installation.

+In order to take a look at ServiceInsight, an installation is required.
+The latest version can be downloaded [on our website](https://github.com/Particular/ServiceInsight/releases/tag/2.9.2).
+Once installed, ServiceInsight needs to be connected to ServiceControl.
+To do so, click the "Connect" button at the top left of the screen, and enter the ServiceControl URL.
+You can find the correct URL in ServicePulse, which shows a status bar with the ServiceControl information.
+Hovering over that, will expose the ServiceControl API URL.

 ### Get a copy of this repository

 Clone or download this repo.
 If you're downloading a zip copy of the repo, ensure the zip file is unblocked before decompressing it: